If you’re an introvert, then choosing a job is no easy task.

 As a content writer, you have to produce fresh content for print or digital publications.
 Content writing involves doing research in order to produce good content.
 The job may also involve brainstorming and proposing interesting ideas and topics to write about.

 For content writing, you use the written word to express yourself, rather than through speech.

 Occasionally, if you wish to do further research, you might have to interview your sources.
 However, this is not always necessary.
 You can always find out further information via an email or phone interview.

 As such, being a content writer would be a good job for introverts in Singapore.

 Content writers are sought after by many companies which want to establish their online presence and engage with customers digitally.
 Companies seek out content writers to create content for use in their marketing and advertising campaigns.
-In addition, content writers are used to create corporate content of websites or in print media such as newspapers and magazines.
+In addition, content writers are used to creating corporate content of websites or in print media such as newspapers and magazines.

-Pre-requisites: Good grasp of written english, good proofreading skills, have a knack for research.
+Pre-requisites: Good grasp of written English, good proofreading skills, have a knack for research.